-Australia is one of the world’s best locations for using solar panels to generate electricity – utilizing high sun exposure much of the year.
-This article looks at the use of solar power in Adelaide, one of the best locations in the world for solar.
+Australia is one of the world's best locations for using solar panels to generate electricity - utilizing high sun exposure much of the year.
+This article looks at the use of solar power in Adelaide.

 Adelaide is an ideal place to install solar panels as it enjoys some of the longest and most intense sun hours in Australia.